compose-spec/compose-spec/spec.md

 ### name

-`name` set a custom name for this network.
+`name` sets a custom name for this network.
 The name field can be used to reference networks which contain special characters.
 The name is used as is and will **not** be scoped with the project name.

 ```yml